ibm-cloud-docs/apps/ts_apps.md

 You might not be able to locate your organization on {{site.data.keyword.Bluemix_notm}} when working on a {{site.data.keyword.Bluemix_notm}} region.

-You can log in to the {{site.data.keyword.Bluemix_notm}} console successfully, but you can't push apps by using the `cf` command line interface or the Eclipse plug-in.
+You can log in to the {{site.data.keyword.Bluemix_notm}} console successfully, but you can't push apps by using the Cloud Foundry command line interface or the Eclipse plug-in.
 {: tsSymptoms}

-When you try to push an application to {{site.data.keyword.Bluemix_notm}} by using the `cf` command line interface, you see one of the following error messages with the organization name that is specified in the message:
+When you try to push an application to {{site.data.keyword.Bluemix_notm}} by using the Cloud Foundry command line interface, you see one of the following error messages with the organization name that is specified in the message:

 `Error finding org`